eye4357/x_make_persistent_env_var_x/README.md

 > "Environment drift poisons deployments.
 I bottle the exact variables I need and store them where Windows will never lose them."

 ## Manifesto
 x_make_persistent_env_var_x is the lab's toolkit for inspecting, editing, and persisting environment variables across sessions.
-It's the antidote to "works on my machine"—critical for Road to 0.20.2 reproducibility.
+It's the antidote to "works on my machine"—critical for Road to 0.20.3 reproducibility.

-## 0.20.2 Command Sequence
+## 0.20.3 Command Sequence
-Version 0.20.2 freezes the environment story in place.
-These instructions match the Road to 0.20.2 playbook so every variable you pin stays aligned with the release chemistry.
-Deviate and you contaminate the batch.
+Version 0.20.3 locks environment exports to the JSON-first ledger.
+Every variable you bottle now includes metadata compatible with the refreshed orchestrator snapshots.

 ## Ingredients
 - Python 3.11+